robjwells/shortlog_to_rescuetime_highlights/README.md

 This is a pretty basic Python script that scrapes "shortlog" files and uploads each entry to RescueTime as a highlight.

-The shortlog files have a pretty basic structure:
+The shortlog files have a simple structure:

 ```
 2018-05-08 20:29:19 | Cleared through emails